 The director of sales works closely with sales managers to develop objectives, craft a sales strategy, forecast and create quotas, maintain sales volume, and hire top-notch team members.
 This role generally falls directly under the VP of sales and is responsible for presenting sales strategies and performance to the rest of the sales organization.

 In addition to being held accountable for overall sales performance, the director of sales manages budget, people, recruitment, and business development efforts.
-Its a great deal of responsibility and requires a whole lot of leadership experience.
+It’s a great deal of responsibility and requires a whole lot of leadership experience.
 Individuals in this role should demonstrate previous growth and performance in a prior sales manager role all while expressing the desire to take on more work.
 They should be solutions-oriented and be able to accurately identify and resolve issues in the sales process, inefficiencies in workflows, and opportunities for improvement.

-The vice president of sales is an organizations go-to person for identifying and achieving areas for strategic growth.
+The vice president of sales is an organization's go-to person for identifying and achieving areas for strategic growth.
 They know how to quickly determine hiring needs that will boost overall team performance, recruit and attract top talent, and find new markets for expansion.

 Scalable growth is the primary focus for the VP of sales, and developing the skills required for success generally takes at least ten years of experience.
 Individuals in this role are usually previous directors or managers who demonstrate high levels of growth and success.
 They need exceptional communication skills, a deep understanding of how performance data translates to strategy, and an appetite for scaling the business.

-Chief sales officers are most frequently found in enterprise-level organizations.
-They supervise sales strategies, ensure those strategies are effectively carried out, and drive revenue for the company as a whole.
+Chief sales officers are most frequently found in large, complex organizations.
+They supervise sales strategies, ensure those strategies are effectively carried out, and look for opportunities for business growth..

-If youre looking to start your career in the sales industry, build upon your current skills for a more advanced role, or develop a best-in-class sales team thats empowered to succeed, we have the resources to help.
-Heres a list of tools that can guide you in your efforts to:
+If you're looking to start your career in the sales industry, build upon your current skills for a more advanced role, or develop a best-in-class sales team thats empowered to succeed, we have the resources to help.
+Here's a list of tools that can guide you in your efforts to:

-Its absolutely vital for sales managers, leaders, and individuals considering a career in sales to understand the roles and responsibilities that make a sales team thrive.
+It's vital for sales managers, leaders, and individuals considering a career in sales to understand the roles and responsibilities that make a sales team thrive.
 With a clear picture of how each individual on a sales team contributes to its overall success, managers can build a more effective team and reps can plan their professional path.